 Gift them individually or together in a group, both adults and kids will love them.

 This is one of the easy methods we use to make many of the glittery ornaments on this list.
-All you need is Pledge floor cleaner and some glitter or pigment (bust out the old eyeshadows).
+All you need is a clear ball ornament, Pledge floor cleaner and some glitter or pigment (bust out the old eyeshadows).
 It works like a charm.

 The great thing about the Pledge method is you can make any color you want.
 The color customization allows you to make your very own designer tree color palette.

-Make a easy and cheap yet thoughtful gift for friends using clear bulbs and the Pledge Glitter or Paint method.
+Make an easy and cheap yet thoughtful gift for friends using clear bulbs and the Pledge Glitter or Paint method.